NCSC-NL/log4shell/tools/log4shell_addcvecolumn/README.md

 # Log4shell software list mutation tool

-This directory contains a script to add additional columns to the software list.
+This directory contains scripts to add additional columns to the software list.
 This script parses the Software list markdown table and splits out the status column for additional CVEs.

 ## Installation